SmartCredit Review: What Is It and Does It Work?

 If you’re like me, you’ve probably Googled yourself just to see what type of information was available.
 When I did this not too long ago, I was a bit taken aback to find just how much personal data (albeit not all of it accurate) was being offered or even sold on numerous sites.
 The good news is that you can request to have your info removed from such sites — which is where PrivacyMaster comes in.

-Using this feature, you can request to remove your data from these sites.
-First, ScoreMaster will scan the web for sites you appear on and then give you the option to request removal.
+Using this feature, you can request that your data be removed from these sites.
+First, SmartCredit will scan the web for sites you appear on and then give you the option to request removal.
 I actually had a chance to try this feature first hand and, within minutes, I was already getting confirmations.
 That said, some of the sites sent me emails that required me to click a link in order to confirm my request.
 This may well be how it’s done, but it seemed a bit sketchy, leading me to avoid clicking.
 Nevertheless, I’ve been able to track the progress of my take-down requests in the PrivacyMaster dashboard.

 This policy has no deductible and applies to your entire family residing in your household.
 Coverage includes: